 1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

-2 We always thank God for each and every one of you, constantly mentioning you in our prayers 3 as we remember1 your work of faith, labor of love, and steadfast hope in2 our Lord Jesus Christ in the sight of3 our God and Father.
+2 We always thank God for each one of you, constantly mentioning you in our prayers 3 as we remember1 your work of faith, labor of love, and steadfast hope in2 our Lord Jesus Christ, in the sight of3 our God and Father.
 4 For we know, brothers, that you are dearly loved by God, and chosen by him,4 5 for our gospel did not come to you in word alone, but also in power, in the Holy Spirit, and with full assurance.5 And you in turn know what kind of men we proved to be when, for your sake, we lived among you.

 - Lit. steadfastness of hope of

 - Lit. before

 - Lit. brothers loved by God, your election